Singularity Containers

 We are using a type of containers called Singularity, which was developed with HPC in mind.
 You may have heard about Docker, which is similar.

 Software with complicated dependencies is often distributed as singularity containters, with their own runtime environment.
 Singularity containers are large files, many GB.
-If you bring any containters of your own, pleasee put them in your project directory and do not store singularity containers in your home directory.
+If you bring any containters of your own, please put them in your project directory and do not store singularity containers in your home directory.

 We often install software requested by users in singularity containers rather than on the system itself to provide the required versions of dependencies, avoid software conflicts, and allow them to run on all of our clusters.